 Mark Berry, Vice President, Communications, Colburn School

-Six months after launching, the new site is already influencing enrollment.
+One year after launch, the new site is influencing enrollment.
 Prospects are visiting the new “Enroll or Apply” page, clicking on key calls to action, and spending 45 percent more time on the website.

 The site has also improved Colburn’s ability to integrate its other digital marketing tools.
 The site’s responsive design collapses elegantly for any size device, allowing the communications team to link their frequent social media posts back to colburnschool.edu with pride, knowing every user will have the same visually rich, high-quality experience.